Pitino, Louisville rebut NCAA findings in escort scandal

 ''Those who were involved knew that the activities were illicit and they certainly were not going to tell Pitino.''

-Louisville's responses - obtained by The Associated Press through an Open Records Request - were submitted prior to the NCAA's Jan.
+All of Louisville's responses - obtained by The Associated Press through an Open Records Request - were submitted prior to the NCAA's Jan.
 17 deadline and were the second step in a process that is expected to come to an end this spring.

 Names of past and prospective student-athletes and others are redacted throughout the school's 92-page response, Pitino's 43-page answer and a document of exhibits backing up its answer.